Nathan-C-Rodrigues/CautiousCoin/whitepaper.md

 They say those who earn the respect of Cautious Coin never lose it.
 And those who chase it blindly — never find it again.

-This is no coin for kings.
+This is not a coin for kings.
 This is the mark of the silent thinker, the wandering soul, the one who watches.

 This is the creed — not just of a token, but of a way of life.